Command R vs DeepSeek R1 V3.2

 Command R vs DeepSeek R1 V3.2: Which Should You Choose?

 Choosing between Command R and DeepSeek R1 V3.2 depends on your priorities: cost efficiency, context length, or raw capability.
-DeepSeek R1 V3.2 is the more affordable option at $0.28/1M input tokens.
+Command R is the more affordable option at $0.15/1M input tokens — 46% cheaper than DeepSeek R1 V3.2.

 These models come from different providers — Cohere and DeepSeek — which means different API ecosystems, SDKs, rate limits, and terms of service.
 If you're already integrated with Cohere, switching to DeepSeekinvolves migration effort beyond just pricing.
 Factor in your existing infrastructure when deciding.